Wade Hampton III: Redeemers recapture South Carolina

 Both parties claimed victory.
 For more than six months, two legislatures in the state claimed to be authentic.
 Eventually, the South Carolina Supreme Court ruled that Hampton won the election, the first Democratic governor in South Carolina since the end of the Civil War.
 The national election of Rutherford B. Hayes as President of the United States was settled by a compromise among Democrats, by which the national party agreed to end the Reconstruction era formally.
-In 1877 Hayes ordered the withdrawal of U.S. troops from the Southern United States, essentially leaving whites to reassert control over freedmen.
+In 1877, Hayes ordered the withdrawal of U.S. troops from the Southern United States, essentially leaving whites to reassert control over freedmen.

 After the election, Hampton became known as the "Savior of South Carolina"; he was one of those Democrats elected who were called "Redeemers."
 He was re-elected in 1878; the Red Shirts gave support, but less violence was required.

 Hampton was thrown from a mule while deer hunting two days later and broke his right leg.
 Several weeks later, his right leg was amputated due to complications from the injury.

-Despite refusing to announce his candidacy for the Senate, Hampton was elected to the United States Senate by the South Carolina General Assembly on the same day his leg was amputated.
-He resigned from the governorship to serve two terms in the U.S. Senate until 1891.
-He was a Bourbon Democrat who appealed to some freedmen in support of his win.
-John L. M. Irby won the seat in the state elections of 1890.
+Despite refusing to announce his candidacy for the Senate, Hampton was elected to the U.S. Senate by the South Carolina General Assembly on the same day that his leg was amputated.
+He resigned from the governorship to enter the Senate, serving two terms until 1891.
+He was a conservative Bourbon Democrat who appealed to some freedmen in support of his win.